 • The therapist will begin scar tissue management to decrease sensitivity and density, which could include ultrasound and/or silicone gel pads per therapist discretion.
 The scar tissue management will continue for several weeks.

-• Instruct the patient to begin active range of motion exercises of the wrist.
+• Instruct the patient to begin active range of motion exercises for the wrist with the forearm in neutral position.